-We challenge scientists to bring their latest research papers to life in a short video that not only summarizes the important findings but also highlights the relevance, meaning, and implications of the research to persons outside their discipline.
-Although the videos will be initially judged by a panel of scientists and communication experts, the final winners will be selected by a diverse, and often very critical and discerning, group of potential-future ocean scientists – 6th-8th graders from classrooms all over the globe.
+Challenge Overview and DescriptionThe Ocean 180 Video Challenge is sponsored by the Florida Center for Ocean Sciences Education Excellence (COSEE Florida) and is designed to encourage ocean scientists to practice their communication skills by sharing their discoveries and excitement for research with students and the general public.
+The contest challenges scientists to bring their latest research papers to life in a short video that not only summarizes the important findings but also highlights the relevance, meaning, and implications of the research to persons outside their discipline.
+Although the videos will be initially judged by a panel of scientists and communication experts, the final winners will be selected by a diverse and discerning group of potential-future ocean scientists- 6th-8th graders from classrooms all over the world.

 What are the prizes?

-The top three video abstracts will receive cash prizes of $3,000 (1st place), $2,000 (2nd Place) and $1,000 (3rd Place).
-The winners will be announced at the end of February and the names of the winners will be published on the COSEE Florida and the Ocean 180 Challenge website.
-Winners will be encouraged to participate in a post-challenge video webinar with student judges to be held in March 2013.
+First place video abstracts from Category 1 and Category 2 will each receive cash prizes of $3,000.
+The overall 2nd place and 3rd place winners will receive $2,000 and $1,000, respectively.
+The winning teams will be announced at the end of February 2015 and their names will be publicized on the COSEE Florida and the Ocean 180 Challenge website.
+Winners will be invited to participate in the Ocean 180 Student-Scientist Summit to be held in Spring 2015.

 When is the deadline for entries?